AI sustains higher strategic tension than humans in chess: Defining Tension in Chess

-Among the many ways of characterizing the interaction network, we are particularly interested in how the complexity of the game evolves, captured in features like the number of interacting pieces and loops \footnote{A loop consists of a closed sequence of interactions between pieces that form a cycle within the network (e.g., a white rook on b4 defends a white knight on e4; the knight, in turn, attacks a black bishop on d6, which is attacking the rook on b4).} of interacting pieces, as described above.
-Importantly, we interpret this complexity not just in terms of structural richness, but also in terms of strategic fragility, the potential for cascading consequences following a suboptimal move.
-In dense, highly connected configurations, even a small error may propagate across the network, leading to substantial shifts in advantage.
-To capture this latent vulnerability, we use the maximum eigenvalue of the adjacency matrix, $\lambda_1$, for which we borrow an analogous, technical term from chess analysis, ``strategic tension.''
-This quantity summarizes how tightly coupled the interaction network is at any given moment, and has been shown to reflect critical structural dynamics~[\onlinecite{pillai2005perron}].
-For simplicity, we consider the undirected tension network, which ensures a unique and real-valued largest eigenvalue.
+Among the many ways to characterize the interaction network, we focus on how game complexity evolves, reflected in features such as the number of interacting pieces and loops \footnote{A loop consists of a closed sequence of interactions between pieces forming a cycle within the network (e.g., a white rook on b4 defends a white knight on e4; the knight, in turn, attacks a black bishop on d6, which attacks the rook on b4).}.
+We interpret this complexity both in terms of structural richness and strategic fragility, namely the potential for cascading consequences following a suboptimal move.
+In dense, highly connected configurations, even a small error can propagate across the network, substantially shifting the advantage.
+To capture this latent vulnerability, we introduce an original definition of \textit{strategic tension}, quantified via the maximum eigenvalue of the adjacency matrix, $\lambda_1$.
+While previous and similar tasks in the context of chess have adopted measures based on betweenness centrality~\cite{barthelemy2025fragility}, our definition focuses entirely on the network's spectral properties.